cassiozen/mithryn-ttrpg/combat.md

 #### Player Turn

-- **Brynn** declares he will use both his actions in this turn to attack and looses arrows at the brigand leader.
+- **Brynn** declares he will use both his actions in this turn to attack and loses arrows at the brigand leader.
   Shot 1 (2d10 → 10,2; explode 7) → 2 hits.
 Brigand Leader HP 7→5.
   Shot 2 (rushed 1d12 → 5 < Defense 6) → 0 hits.